anpan01/Burger-2.0/README.md

 # Devoure the Burger
-A full stack restaurant like application.
+A full stack app that interacts with the server and database.

 ### [Demo Me Here!](https://guarded-sierra-71872.herokuapp.com/)